 Ultraviolet rays decrease skin inflammation when dosed properly.

-Psoriasis, eczema, vitiligo, generalized itch, cutaneous lymphoma, lichen planus, and other rare skin conditions all can benefit from narrow band UVB light therapy.
+Psoriasis, eczema, vitiligo, generalized itch, cutaneous lymphoma, lichen planus, and other rare inflammatory skin conditions can all benefit from narrow band UVB light therapy.

 A person enters a stand-up light booth- much like a typical tanning bed- lined with 48 specialized UVB light bulbs.
 During treatment, clients wear clothing that exposes the areas of skin to be treated, and leave any areas of healthy or unaffected skin covered.
 Patients wear safety goggles to protect their eyes from UV light.
 The machine is programmed to deliver a specific dose of light and most sessions last between 1-10 minutes.